ANAC 400 Regulation: Claim Flight Compensation in Brazil

 You can claim compensation for flights disrupted up to 5 years ago.

-If you are on a flight which has been overbooked, the airline will look for volunteers to give up their seat.
-These passengers must still be compensated - though, the passenger and airline are free to agree exactly what the compensation looks like.
+If you are on a flight that has been overbooked, the airline will look for volunteers willing to give up their seat.
+These passengers must still be compensated - although the passenger and the airline are free to agree on the exact form the compensation takes.

-If no volunteers are found, airlines are able to deny boarding to some passengers.
-These passengers must be offered an alternative flight, the care, and additional compensation.
-This compensation is set under ANAC 400 and is payable immediately.
+If no volunteers are found, airlines may deny boarding to certain passengers.
+These passengers must be offered an alternative flight, appropriate care, and additional compensation.
+This compensation is set out under ANAC 400 and must be paid immediately.